pastilhas/wustache/README.md

 </div>

 is a lightweight and efficient templating engine written in V. It provides a fast way to render templates with dynamic content.
-Simple as 1, 2, 3 &mdash; (1) load the `template`, (2) the `context` as JSON, and (3) execute `render`.
+Simple as 1, 2, 3 &mdash; (1) load the `template`, (2) write the `context` as JSON, and (3) execute `render`.
 It is safe by default, but you can make it less picky.

 ## Features

 - Simple to use API, lightweight and fast;
 - Variables &mdash; with HTML escaping by default;
-- Conditional sections &mdash; normal and inverted;
+- Conditional sections;
 - Nested context and iteration over arrays;
 - Error handling.